aliyya091/SBD-B/README.md

 # SBD-B
-This is a repository to contain all assignments from class SBD-B academic year 2021/2022
+This is a repository to contain all assignments from class SBD-B, Institut Teknologi Sepuluh Nopember Surabaya academic year 2021/2022